sparrownova/snova/README.md

 The intermediate `staging` branch exists to mediate the `snova.VERSION` conflict that would arise while merging `develop` and stable.
 On develop, the version has to be manually updated (for major release changes).
 The version tag plays a role in deciding when checks have to be made for new Snova releases.

 > Note: We may want to kill the convention of separate branches for different version releases of Snova.
-We don't need to maintain this the way we do for Sparrow & SHOPPER.
+We don't need to maintain this the way we do for Frappe & SHOPPER.
 A single branch named `stable` would sustain.

 ## License